samwise50000/Project_Stack-Connect/README.md

   4. Right click the directory, and select "Open with Code"
   5. Open a terminal
   6. Navigate in to the Backend directory
-  7. Once in Backend directory, type in terminal: "npm install"
+  7. Once in Backend directory, type in terminal: `npm install`
-  8. After complete, navigate to Frontend directory and type in to the terminal: "npm install"
+  8. After complete, navigate to Frontend directory and type in to the terminal: `npm install`
   9. After all of the required depencies are installed, create a .env file into the Backend directory
   11. In the .env file, put the following information:
 ```